missglasses/C-FILES/Level 1/README.md

-*Reviewing the basics at the same pace as the accounting students I know who are currently learning C.*
+*Just reviewing the basics at the same pace as the accounting students I know who are currently learning C.*

 Topics: